 What is the Society of the Cincinnati?

-The Society of the Cincinnati is the nation's oldest patriotic organization, founded in 1783 by veteran officers of the Revolutionary War.
-Today, it is a nonprofit historical and educational organization that promotes an appreciation for the achievement of American independence through library, museum, and educational programs and other efforts.
+The Society of the Cincinnati is the nation’s oldest patriotic organization, founded in 1783 by veteran officers of the Revolutionary War.
+Today, it is a nonprofit historical and educational organization, as well as a hereditary membership organization, that promotes an appreciation for the achievement of American independence through library, museum, and educational programs and other efforts.
 Click here for more information on the Society.

-Why is the organization called the Society of the Cincinnati?
+What is the American Revolution Institute of the Society of the Cincinnati?

 How do I learn more about becoming a member of the Society?

 Members of the Society are qualified male descendants of officers of the Continental Army and Navy and their French counterparts during the Revolutionary War.
-Visit the Membership page for more detailed membership guidelines.
+Visit the Membership section for more detailed membership guidelines.

 Is Anderson House open to the public?

 Yes!
-Anderson House is one of the premier historic house museums in the Washington, D.C., area.
-It is open to the public for tours Tuesday – Saturday, 10 a.m. – 4 p.m., and Sunday, 12 – 4 p.m.
-Admission is free.
-Click here for more information.
+Anderson House is one of the premier historic house museums in the Washington, D.C., area in addition to being the home of the Society’s library and education programs.
+Click here to learn more about visiting Anderson House.

-Is it possible to host a special event at Anderson House?
+Is it possible to host a private event at Anderson House?

 Yes.
 Anderson House is a spectacular location for corporate dinners, private parties, wedding receptions, and other events.
-Visit the Rental Events page for information on spaces, rates, and more.
+Visit the Site Rentals section for information on spaces, rates, and more.